isisaddons-legacy/isis-module-publishing/README.md

 ## Supporting Services ##

-As well as the `PublishingService` and `EventSerializer` implementations, the module also provides a number of other domain services:
+As well as the `PublishingService` and `EventSerializer` implementations, the module also provides a couple of other domain services:

 * `PublishingServiceRepository` provides the ability to search for persisted (`PublishedEvent`) events.
-None of its actions are visible in the user interface (they are all @Programmatic) and so this service is automatically registered.
+None of its actions are visible in the user interface (they are all `@Programmatic`) and so this service is automatically registered.

 * `PublishingServiceContributions` provides the `publishedEvents` contributed collection to the `HasTransactionId`